I Thought I Had It All…Til I Found Myself Carrying It All.

 Some days I felt numb.

-Some days I felt ashamed I couldn’t handle it better.
+Some days I felt ashamed that I couldn’t handle it better.

-Some days the silence felt so heavy I almost welcomed the weight of my depression just to drown it out.
+And some days the silence was so heavy I almost welcomed anything just to escape it.

 💡 What I Know Now

-For a long time, I thought strength meant carrying it all without breaking.
+For a long time, I thought strength meant carrying everything on my own.

 It’s no longer pretending you’re okay when you’re not.